 Mesothelioma Prognosis - What You Must Know

-Mesothelioma is normally diagnosed on its advanced stage because the patient demonstrates symptoms only from 15 to 50 years from its occurrence.
+the patient demonstrates symptoms only from 15 to 50 years from its

 Upon initial diagnosis, your doctor will evaluate the stage of the cancer using the latest system known as the Brigham System.
 At both Stages I and II, the mesothelioma can still be surgically removed.
 The difference is the involvement of lymph node at the second stage.